Local islands are reopened on 15 October 2020 onwards. Maldives Reopening Guideline.

-There is a mangrove swamp located to the north of the island, declared protected nature reserve.
-Its environment with its unique vegetation provide safe resting place for species of protected birds.
+There is a mangrove swamp located to the north of the island, declared a protected nature reserve.
+Its environment with its unique vegetation provides a safe resting place for species of protected birds.
 In a study conducted by the IUCN, ten different varieties of trees were identified, some true mangrove and other mangrove associate plants.

 No house reef available on Huraa.
 To see beautiful underwater life you have to take a snorkeling safari.

 The best surfing time is May-October, because of theSouth-West monsoon period and the offshore wind.
 There are total 15 breaks for intermediate surfers, the best wind is the southwest one.
-The typical Madivian wave rolls up like most point breaks with workable corners, fun pockets and long rides.
+The typical Maldivian wave rolls up like most point breaks with workable corners, fun pockets, and long rides.
 Very rarely will the sets wall up or close out the channels.

 Top surfing spots:

 Chickens in North Male Atoll is an exposed beach and reef break that has quite reliable surf offshore winds are from the south.
 Clean groundswells prevail and the best swell direction is from the southeast.
 A reef breaks left.
 Good surf at all stages of the tide.

 Cokes in North Male Atoll is an exposed reef break that has fairly consistent surf.
 It’s named after the Coca-Cola factory located nearby.
 The surf tends to be best in the spring.
 Offshore winds blow from the northwest.
 Groundswells more frequent than wind swells and the ideal swell angle is from the southeast.
 A reef breaks right.